atomist/sdm-pack-ecs/docs/configuration.md

 Within your [Atomist client config](https://docs.atomist.com/developer/prerequisites/#user-configuration), we'll need to create some new entries for AWS.

 **Required entries**:
 * `secretKey`: String.
-The AWS Secret key associated with your account
+The AWS Secret key associated with your account.
 * `accessKey`: String.
 The AWS Access key associated with your account
+  > Note: `secretKey` and `accessKey` are NOT required if you have assigned an IAM Role to the entity you are running the SDM on.
+Those credentials will be automatically loaded.

 * `ecs` (object)
   * `launch_type`: String.
 The default ECS launch type for a service.
 Valid values: `FARGATE` or `EC2`
   * `desiredCount`: String.
 The number of tasks that should be created for a given service (if not defined elsewhere)

   > All of the entries listed below are defaults and can (and likely should) be overriden in your individual [task](task.md) and [service](service.md) definitions.

   * `cluster`: String.
 The default cluster to use.
 If no other configuration was provided for the service, this value will be used.
 See [service configuration](service.md) for details.
   * `networkConfiguration` (object)
     * `awsvpcConfiguration` (object)
         * `subnets`: Array.
 Supply a default list of subnets to place your tasks in.
 These subnets should be available in the VPC your cluster was created in.
         * `securityGroups`: Array.
 Supply a default list of subnets to place your tasks into.
 These security groups should be in the same VPC you created your cluster in.
         * `assignPublicIp`: String.
 Valid `ENABLED` or `DISABLED`.
 Should this task be given a public IP?
 Only valid for Fargate launch type (ignored if launch type is EC2).
+  * `taskDefaults` (object)
+    * `cpu`: Number.
+Supply a default value that will be given to ECS Task definitions that are either automatically generated or missing cpu configuration (which is required for Fargate)
+    * `memory`: Number.
+Supply a default value that will be given to ECS Task definitions that are either automatically generated or missing memory configuration (which is required for Fargate)
+    * `requiredCompatibilities`: Array.
+Provide the required compatibility for a given task.
+Current ECS supports values of `EC2` or `FARGATE`.
+    * `networkMode`: String.
+Provide the default docker network mode for a given task.
+The valid values are none, bridge, awsvpc, and host.
+Fargate tasks require the use of `awsvpc`, however EC2 ECS clusters can use any mode.

 Example: